Humanitarian aid to Gaza: Opposition

 On 29 January 2024, 13 protestors who blocked routes to humanitarian aid were arrested.
 On 13 May 2024, protestors rioted at "Tarkamiya" crossing, set fire to two humanitarian trucks and vandalized a further nine.
 Four were arrested in this incident.

 Israeli Defense Minister Israel Katz supported the blockade of humanitarian aid to Gaza, saying on 16 April 2025: "Israel's policy is clear: no humanitarian aid will enter Gaza, and blocking this aid is one of the main pressure levers preventing Hamas from using it as a tool with the population."

+United Nations World Food Program

+On July 12, 2026, Dr. Ramiz Alakbarov, the United Nations Deputy Special Coordinator for the Middle East Peace Process, and Resident and Humanitarian Coordinator for the Occupied Palestinian Territory, condemned the ongoing actions to the block humanitarian aid by the "de facto authorities".
+He claimed that in this particular incident activists forced their way into Abu Rashid food distribution point in Jabalia, North Gaza and into a UN WFP (World Food Program) warehouse, which normally provides hundreds of thousands of hot meals every day.
+They reportedly assaulted drivers delivering supplies but that this is part of a pattern of incidents which includes impediments to delivery of supplies, menacing staff and reducing space for humanitarian activities.
+He called for an immediate end to this obstruction.
+Hamas denied these claims.

 Assistance

 Gaza floating pier

 The Gaza floating pier is a floating dock facility created by the U.S. military, after being proposed immediately before U.S. President Biden's 2024 State of the Union Address on 7 March 2024.
 It was completed in May 2024.

 It was constructed by U.S. military forces based on ships offshore of the Gaza Strip, then connected to the shore by causeway, to enable the delivery of maritime cargo for humanitarian assistance to Gaza.
 The unloading point joins the Netzarim Corridor.
 The World Food Programme will be responsible for receiving and distributing the aid.

 On 25 May 2024, the U.S. military announced that four boats that served as part of the pier's support system broke off from the structure, following choppy waters, so it stopped operating.

 The repaired pier was reinstalled by 7 June 2024 and has reportedly been getting aid since 8 June 2024.